Cover

 Scholarships & Financial Aid

-The Master in Public Policy degree at Jacksonvile University is one of the most affordable programs of its kind in the nation.
+The Master in Public Policy degree at Jacksonville University is one of the most affordable programs of its kind in the nation.
 Tuition is approximately $19,200 for full-time students during the academic year, or $800 per credit hour.
 Merit-based and need-based assistance is available to qualifying JU MPP students.
 All financial assistance is administered by the Jacksonville University Office of Student Financial Assistance.

 MPP Merit-Based Scholarships